FAQ

 How does a community solar subscription work?

 Each month, the solar panels will produce energy.
 Since you are participating in the program, part of the energy is yours.
 The energy then gets converted to dollars and appears on your Con Edison bill as a credit or “adjustment”.
-You keep 20% of your adjustment and give 80% to the cooperative to pay for the solar panels and to run the cooperative.
-The 20% is a fixed amount – so you will always save money.

 What is the subscription term?

 The current subscription term is 20 years, however, you may cancel your subscription with no cancellation fee as long as you provide Community Power 30 days’ notice.
-Failure to provide 30 days’ notice may result in the need to bill for any credits earned in the subsequent month.
+Failure to provide 30 days notice may result in the need to bill for any credits earned in the subsequent month.

-What happens after the 20 year subscription term?
+What happens after the 20-year subscription term?

 The roof lease with NYCHA will end, and the NYC Community Energy Co-op and NYCHA will determine whether or not to continue the project.